tmplt/libircppclient/IMPROVEMENTS.md

 Features
 --------
 * **Multiple connections**: a possibly most-likely somewhere-future addition.
-After all, the object *is* called `irc::client` (and a client should be able to handle multiple connections right?
-Anyway, before doing this, I feel like there should be some way of not having to add both an ssl and a non-ssl socket for each connection, where one of them is never used...)
+After all, the object *is* called `irc::client` (and a client should be able to handle multiple connections.
+It's worth to note that, currently, for every connection created, either an ssl or a non-ssl socket will be unused.
-* **FIFO**: You know what.